OblivionCloudControl/transit-gateway-lab/README.md

   - Transit Gateway ID: Select the Transit Gateway that you created earlier (studentxx-transit-gateway)
   - Create

-Wait for the creation until the state becomes available (refresh) Now we can associate the Egress and Shared VPC (attachment) to this routing table, so they will use this routing table when traffic is being directed to the Transit Gateway:
+Wait for the creation until the state becomes available (refresh).

+Now we can associate the Egress and Shared VPC (attachment) to this routing table, so they will use this routing table when traffic is being directed to the Transit Gateway:
 - Select the route table (studentxx-shared-routing-table) > Associations tab > Create propagation
   - Choose attachment to associate: Select the Egress Transit Gateway Attachment that you just created (studentxx-egress-attachment)